Additional Educational Needs

 In recognition of this important role the Children's Society Young Carers in Focus launched their national Young Carers in Schools programme earlier this year in partnership with the Carers Trust.
 This consists of five separate standards which demonstrate five simple principles:

-At Darlinghurst Mrs Grant, our Inclusion Leader and Mrs Johnson, our Learning Mentor, were lucky to be involved in the pilot as an Early Implementation School and achieved the Bronze Award, the first school locally and one of the first nationally.
+At Darlinghurst Mrs Grant, our Inclusion Leader and Mrs Johnson, was lucky to be involved in the pilot as an Early Implementation School and achieved the Bronze Award, the first school locally and one of the first nationally.
 However, in recognition of the important work these children do, and through our best endeavours to support them, we have now gone on to achieve the Silver Award.

-To find out more please contact Mrs Grant or Mrs Johnson.
+To find out more please contact Mrs Grant.

 English as an Additional Language (EAL)